Diana-Gu/NGS-Variant-Calling-Workflow/README.md

 # NGS Variant Calling Workflow

-This repository presents a bioinformatics workflow for detecting genetic variants from next-generation sequencing (NGS) data using commonly used genomic analysis tools available in the Galaxy platform.
+This repository presents a bioinformatics workflow for detecting genetic variants from next-generation sequencing (NGS) data using widely used genomic analysis tools available through the Galaxy platform.

 ---

 ## Project Overview

-The aim of this project is to process raw sequencing reads, evaluate their quality, align them to the human reference genome (hg19), and identify genetic variants present in the sample.
+The aim of this project is to process raw sequencing reads, evaluate their quality, align them to the human reference genome (hg19), and identify genetic variants present in the analyzed sample.

-The workflow follows a typical variant detection pipeline used in genomic research.
+The workflow represents a typical **NGS variant detection pipeline** used in genomic research and bioinformatics analysis.

 ---